 “Nothing in the world can take the place of Persistence.

 Talent will not; nothing is more common than unsuccessful men with talent.

 Genius will not; unrewarded genius is almost a proverb.

 Education will not; the world is full of educated derelicts.

 The slogan ‘Press On’ has solved and always will solve the problems of the human race.”

 Now then, not learning how to play a piano or break par at Augusta National won’t kill you, but if you don’t take the time to learn how to quit smoking before you try to quit smoking, you are taking a big risk.
 You are betting your heart, your lungs and even your very life here… plus you are going to waste a lot of time and money.

-Learning how to quit smoking is easier than learning how to play golf… a lot easier.
+Learning how to quit smoking is easier than learning how to play golf or a piano… a lot easier.